rsify/pico/contributing.md

 Pico welcomes contributions from everyone, whether it's bug fixes, new features or typo fixes.

-If you're unsure about anything feel free to
-[email me](mailto:maciej@usegripeless.com) with any questions, I'll be happy to assist you.

 # Testing

 There are two ways to test Pico's output, one being the provided visual